.NET Framework 4.8 is available on Windows Update, WSUS and MU Catalog

 How is this release available?

-.NET Framework 4.8 is being offered as a Recommended update.
+Automatic Updates .NET Framework 4.8 is being offered as a Recommended update.
 The reliability fixes for .NET Framework 4.8 will be co-installed with .NET Framework 4.8.
-At this time, we’re throttling the release as we have done with previous .NET Framework releases.
-Over the next few weeks we will be closely monitoring your feedback and will gradually open throttling.
+At this time, we’re not throttling the January release as we have done with previous .NET Framework releases.

 Windows Server Update Services (WSUS) and Catalog